Applying the policy

 Training may also be offered locally, through your division, department, or other unit.

-2.2 In order to support and enable this policy, the University is committed to engaging with researchers to fulfill the mutual responsibilities described herein, and through this engagement, ensure that the research data management services and infrastructure capabilities it provides are adequate and fit for the purpose of supporting researchers’ compliance with the policy.
+2.2 In order to support and enable this policy, the University will engage with researchers to ensure that the research data management services and infrastructure capabilities it provides are adequate and fit for the purpose of supporting researchers’ compliance with the policy, ensuring adherence to the FAIR principles for data management.

 The Research Data Steering Group, which provides strategic direction for research data management support work in Oxford, includes senior academic representatives from each of the University's divisions.